How to Make Cannabutter at Home

 - 1 cup of butter or coconut oil

-Break up any cannabis flower or “buds” into smaller pieces.
-Not too small, though – you do not want to break up the trichomes (the tiny plant hair) too much.
+Break up any cannabis flower or “buds” into smaller pieces using your hands or a hand grinder.
+Not too small, though – you do not want to break up the trichomes (the tiny plant hairs) too much.
 Why?
 The trichomes contain ultra-high levels of cannabinoids.

-Layer the pieces onto a rimmed baking tray lined with baking paper/parchment.
+Layer the pieces onto a rimmed baking sheet lined with parchment paper.

 Place the baking tray into the center of a preheated oven set to 240°F-248°F (115°C-120°C) for 30-40 minutes.